Randactyl/ca-ftb-dotnet-workshop-2024-04/README.md

 - Create and host a package
 - Use the package created
 - logging basics
-- Using Microsoft Entry for authentication
+- Using Microsoft Entra ID for authentication
 - Create web app that consumes internal web api
 - Create web app that consumes external web api